 Northern lights – Sweden

-It’s pretty incredible when you think about it.
+It’s pretty incredible when you think about it and how lucky we are to actually get to experience it.
 The beautiful aura lights come in different sizes, shapes and colours.
 Something you must see in real life to be amazed by its natural beauty.

 Cliffs of Moher – Ireland

 Next up we can’t have a list of the natural wonders in Europe without including The Cliffs of Moher.
 The unique rock formation and curving of the cliffs have created a dramatic landscape that constantly captivates people.